SwedbankPay/developer.swedbankpay.com/_includes/payment-request-3-0.md

 Start by performing a `POST` request towards the `paymentorder` resource with payer information and a `completeUrl`.

+`POST`, `PATCH` and `PUT` requests use this header for v3.0:

+`Content-Type: application/json;version=3.0`

+`GET` requests use this header:

+`Accept: application/json;version=3.0`

 We have added `productName` to the payment order request in this integration.
 You can find it in the `paymentorder` field.
-This is no longer required, but is still an option to use v3.0 of Digital Payments.
+This is no longer required, but is an option to use v3.0 of Digital Payments.
 To use `productName`, simply put `Checkout3` as the value in that field in the request.
-You can also specify version by adding it in the header instead.
-If you use this option, you can leave out the `productName` field.
+If you specify version in the header, you can leave out the `productName` field.

-`POST`, `PATCH` and `PUT` requests use this header:

-`Content-Type: application/json;version=3.0`

-`GET` requests use this header:

-`Accept: application/json;version=3.0`

 When `productName` is set to `checkout3`, `digitalProducts` will be set to `false` by default.